Feroz Rather: Writing

 Rather's debut The Night of the Broken Glass, a novel in stories, was released in India in 2018 to positive reviews and lauded by many publications around the world including The Guardian, Literary Hub and The Johannesburg Review of Books.
 His fiction has been translated to Bengali and more recently to Hebrew by Granta.

 Rather has also written biographical essays on Agha Shahid Ali, including "Elephants in Manhattan" in Himal, and "Poet in Srinagar," published in the Michigan University Press anthology, Mad Heart Be Brave.

-Among Ratber’s more recent contributions is his short story "The Reading Room", which was nominated as a finalist by the prestigious DISQUIETInternational Literary Award.
+Among Rather’s more recent contributions is his short story "The Reading Room", which was nominated as a finalist by the prestigious DISQUIETInternational Literary Award.
 His stories, essays and interviews have appeared in World Literature Today, Carve, Chicago Review of Books, The Common, Kenyon Review, The Ploughshares Blog, The Millions, The Rumpus, and Caravan.

 Rather is currently working on a novel project, The Derby Shoe, for which he was awarded a Hazel Dick Leonard Faculty fellowship by Simmons University.